 Who is the Black Knight?

 Long before Dane Whitman took the helm of the Black Knight, the title was first held by Sir Percy of Scandia, a beloved member of King Arthur’s court.
-Stan Lee and artist Joe Maneely created Percy in 1955, when Marvel Comics was still known as Atlas Comics, and superhero comics were in their post-war slump, allowing for adventure books like The Black Knight #1 to muscle their way into newsstands.
+Stan Lee and artist Joe Maneely created Percy in 1955, when Marvel Comics was still known as Atlas Comics, and superhero comics were in their post-war slump, allowing for adventure books like The Black Knight #1, which was set in the medieval era, to muscle their way into newsstands.

 The second Black Knight, and the first to enter the superheroic era, was actually a supervillain.
 Created by Stan Lee and Dick Ayers, Nathan Garrett was a scientist, criminal, and modern descendent of Sir Percy.
 Garrett became so upset when his evil acts made him unworthy of wielding Percy’s magic sword that he manufactured his own tech-enhanced medieval weapons (including a genetically engineered winged horse to ride) and used them to fight Iron Man, mostly.